cypress-io/cypress-documentation/source/guides/guides/plugins-guide.md

 }
 ```

-The event depends on the type of plugin you would like to utilize.
-The exact usage depends on the plugin itself, so refer to any given plugin's documentation for details on that usage.
+The **event** depends on the {% urlHash "type of plugin" Plugin-types %} you are using.
+The exact usage depends on the plugin itself, so refer to any given plugin's documentation for details on its usage.

 For example, here's how to use the [webpack preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor):